What is AARRR framework?

 What is AARRR?

-AARRR is a set of metrics used to track and influence user behaviour.
-AARRR helps to improve your marketing campaigns.
+AARRR is a set of metrics used to track and influence user behaviour and improve digital marketing campaigns.
 Prospective buyers start at the acquisition stage.
 Only a small percentage of prospective buyers, eventually become paid customers of your product or service.

 AARRR stands for acquisition, activation, retention, referral and revenue.
 The AARRR metrics was first introduced by investor and entrepreneur Dave McClure.